 Osteoporosis is often referred to as a silent disease.
 The associated bone loss usually occurs without symptoms.
-Since many people mistakenly believe that all medical conditions cause symptoms.
-As a result, they do not see a doctor until the condition is far advanced.
+Since many people mistakenly believe that all medical conditions cause symptoms, they may not see a doctor until the condition is far advanced.

 Copyright © Nucleus Medical Media, Inc.